SardonyxApp/sardonyx-server/README.md

 GET /api/class/:classId/overview
 ```

-Returns: the `deadlines` object containing upcoming deadlines in the dashboard page in the `Managebac-Data` header
+Returns: the `deadlines` object containing upcoming deadlines in the dashboard page in the body

 Load class assignments